Introduction

 Step 2: Learn One Skill That’s in Hight Demand

-If you’re starting from zero, the fastest way to land freelance work is to learn a marketable skill.
+If you’re starting from zero, the fastest way to land freelance work is to learn a skill that is marketable.

 In-Demand Freelances Skills in 2025